mcclatchy/pill-boxer/README.md

 # Pill Boxer

 ## Why
-Pill Boxer was designed and built to easily allow web producers to create photos in a 16:9 aspect ratio from portrait or otherwise non-landscape photos, such as mug shots.
+Pill Boxer was designed and built to easily allow web producers to create photos in a 16:9 aspect ratio from portrait or otherwise non-landscape photos, such as mugshots.

-The term for this technqiue is called "pillarboxing" (versus the more-common term letterboxig), hence the name.
+The term for this technqiue is called "pillarboxing" (versus the more-common term letterboxing), hence the name.

 For the most part, "it just works."